tonethar/IGME-430-Spring-2021/projects/project-1.md

 9) Borrowed code fragments MUST be cited in the code comments AND in the documentation - failing to do so constitutes plagiarism

 10) BTW - [stackoverflow.com](https://stackoverflow.com/) is a fantastic resource that many of us use on a weekly or even daily basis.
 Please consider creating an account so that you can upvote answers, and maybe even comment or answer questions yourself.
-This also might also help you to remember to cite any sources that you used
+This also might also help you to remember to cite any related sources that you used

 <hr>